bluerobotics/bluerobotics.github.io/power-sense-module/index.md

 <img src="/power-sense-module/cad/.png" class="img-responsive" style="max-width:800px"  />

 Disconnect the old Power Module spade connections (Positive and Negative) on the BlueROV2 terminal blocks.
 Disconnect the yellow XT60 connector.
 Depending on when you purchased your ROV, you may have a secondary XT60 connection that can also be disconnected.
-Disconnect the DF13 cabe plug from the POWER port on your Pixhawk.
+Disconnect the DF13 cable plug from the POWER port on your Pixhawk.

 ### Step 2: Connect the power spades